kokes/blog/_posts/2020-06-12-high-performance-data-loss.md

 ---

-**This article reflects software as it was stable at the time of writing (June 2020).
-There are some ongoing changes, pending releases etc. that will fix some of these issues.
-I reported many of these and will edit the article if they get resolved.**
+**This article reflects software as it was stable at the time of writing (June 2020) and was later updated (in October 2021) to note changes merged in Spark 3 and Spark 3.2.0, two big updates that fixes some of the issues noted here.
+As always, software gets updated and the remaining issues may get resolved by the time you read this.**

 When talking about data loss, we usually mean some traditional ways of losing data, many of which are related to databases: